Brillionfi/wallet-infra-sdk/docs/README.md

 const walletInfra = new WalletInfra(appId, baseUrl);
 ```

+> Make sure to replace `"your-app-id"` with the actual API key you obtained from the Brillion Dashboard.

 ## 🧩 Core Modules

 The Wallet Infra SDK is organized into several modules, each handling specific functionalities: